raphael-cch/latex-tree/README.md

 [You can change the default keybinding too.](https://flight-manual.atom.io/using-atom/sections/basic-customization/#customizing-keybindings)

 #### Multi-file support
-This package now supports LaTeX documents with multiple files using
+This package supports LaTeX documents with multiple files using the commands
 ```
 \include{relative-file-path}
 ```